-A view of Baku City – the old in the front goes hand in hand with the new in the back.
+A view of Baku City.
+The old in the front goes hand in hand with the new in the back.

 This is how hazelnuts look before they are picked from a tree – the nuts are hidden inside the green leafy wrappers.
 Picture taken at my uncle’s hazelnut garden in the Balaken region.

 Loaded with walnuts and soaked in aromatic syrup, this sweet delight could be the ultimate dream of anyone who has a sweet tooth.
 Sheki halvasi, also known as Sheki pakhlavasi (Baklava Sheki way), is a famous specialty from the region of Sheki.
-Sheki halvasi is made in large fluted baking pans then cut up and packed inside small boxes to sell to customers.
-Read more about this unusual sweet at my friend Ayten’ blog.
+Sheki halvasi is baked in large fluted baking pans then cut up and packed inside small boxes to sell to customers.
+Read more about this unusual dessert at my friend Ayten’ blog.

 A happy seller of cherries and berries at Baku’s Teze Bazar (farmer’s market).

 Our family friend, aunt Adila, in Sheki City, holding a tray with firni, a traditional rice pudding, famous in the region.

 Carpets for sale on the streets of Baku’s Icheri Sheher (Old City).